cs1302uga/cs1302-str-list/README.md

    In this project, you're not explicitly tasked with handling exceptions; instead, you're tasked with making sure that they happen when they're supposed to happen.
-When testing your methods, you will want to make sure that one of things you check is that your methods do, in fact, throw the exceptions when they're expected to per the API documentation.
+When testing your methods, you will want to make sure that one of the things you check is that your methods do, in fact, throw the exceptions when they're expected to per the API documentation.

-   Here is an example of a test method you might write to test whether or not your `add(int, String)` method thows an `IndexOutOfBoundsException` when a negative value is supplied for the `index`
+   Here is an example of a test method you might write to test whether or not your `add(int, String)` method throws an `IndexOutOfBoundsException` when a negative value is supplied for the `index`
    parameter:

    ```java